This article has links to products and services we love, which we may make commission from.

 - Location: Stari Grad Sarajevo, Sarajevo 71000, Bosnia & Herzegovina

 This hall is also the National and University Library of BiH but it does not hold many historical books because the original library was bombed in ’92 during the Sarajevo Siege – a tactical move to remove any historical importance relating to the citizens of Sarajevo and BiH.
-60% of the buildings in Sarajevo were damaged during the ’92-’95 siege.
-City Hall was reconstructed and is an important symbol today.
+90% of the books were destroyed during the bombing.

 - Opening times: 10am – 5pm

-House of Spite – Man v The System
+4. House of Spite – Man v The System

 He finally caved into the negotiations with the result that he was paid handsomely and his modest house was moved, brick by brick, over the river Miljacka, directly facing the new City Hall.

 - Location: Veliki Alifakovac 1, Sarajevo 71000, Bosnia & Herzegovina

-The Old Town/ Baščaršija
+5. The Old Town/Sarajevo Baščaršija